GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
+> ### The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.
 >
-> ~ *Alan Turing*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts